 The fort was heavily bombarded during the First World War during the Battle of Liege and again at the start of the Second World War.

 Come and walk along the galleries that are linked to the fortress and discover the life of the soldiers who were stationed there.
 A series of informative boards explain the evolution of war techniques of the two World Wars, the weapons, etc.

 The museum also has a wonderful collection of weapons and military objects.

 Almost the entire fortress is accessible to the public.

-Guided tours of the fortress are the first Saturday of every month at 10:30am, 1:30pm and 3pm.
+Guided tours of the fortress take place on the first Saturday of every month at 10am, 2pm and 4pm.
 Except in January.
 Open on 21st July (Belgian National holiday) and on second weekend in September (Heritage Days).

 You are advised to wear warm clothing and strong shoes.

 Visit the Flémalle fortress and let history live on.

 Tourist information on the town FLEMALLE